Automate Your HR Admin Tasks

-The fact is that online fatigue is real, and it can be detrimental to your workforce.
+The fact is that online fatigue or online burnout is real, and it can be detrimental to your workforce.
 For this reason, a great starting point to fighting fatigue includes the following:

 This is all good advice.
 In this article, though, I want to hone in on that last point.
 How can we design processes to maximize flow?
 In my opinion, we can’t have a conversation around flow without first thinking about fragmentation.

 The idea behind attention fragmentation is that being interrupted, even a tiny interruption (which we’ll explore a bit more later), creates a cluster of distractions that takes your attention and splits it into multiple pieces.
 It takes time to get back into the flow.

 In an environment where there is little to no separation between our work life and online life, our attention is not only more valuable but more under threat.
 We need time to focus on our work, but at the same time, there have never been more interruptions.

 It matters because your attention is everything.
 It’s how you focus your time to be productive, and a loss of attention bears both a psychological and a business cost.
 It all starts with what I’d like to call ‘micro delays.’